ava-labs/hypersdk/load/README.md

 the network.
 The strategy for how the orchestrator directs issuers varies between implementations (e.g. short burst vs gradual load).

-When applicable, the orchestrator can also query the tracker to make a decision (e.g. increase TPS or return).

 ### Transaction Generator

 The Tx generator is responsible for generating a valid transaction which any issuer can send.
-Each Tx generator is assumed to have an associated account that will sign transactions and whose balance is monitored to err in the case of fund exhaustion.

 ### Tx Issuer

-The Tx issuer is responsible for sending and confirming transactions.
+The Tx issuer is responsible for tracking the status of all sent transactions.
 As it issues/confirms transactions, it notifies the tracker, so that it can maintain metrics across the generated load.

 ### Tracker

-The role of the tracker is to record metrics for the TPS.
+The tracker is responsible for maintaining metrics for all sent txs.
 Since the tracker is used by both the issuers and the orchestrator, all methods of the tracker must be thread safe.

 ## Default Orchestrators